A Great Book Jacket Design for Ebooks

 - Ensure the quality of the photograph is top-notch.
 This means high resolution, good lighting and a carefully-arranged composition.

 - Keep in mind that the thumbnail view of the book’s cover as seen on Amazon is quite small, and detail will not be perceived well.

 - Ensure the image is in keeping with the book’s content and feel.
 It would be misleading to feature an idyllic village scene if the plot centres upon secret agents at work in the inner-city.

 - Allow large area of a particular tonal area to dominate where the text will be.
 A fade-out effect, mist, sky or shadow can be used.
 Patchy colours will render parts of the text invisible.

-Copyright-free images can be found on the net, such as Amazon’s Createspace or Creative Commons, but I prefer to create my own cover image.
+Copyright-free images and stock photos can be found on the net, such as Amazon’s Createspace or Creative Commons, but I prefer to create my own cover image.
 Any good digital camera will serve well.
 I use the highest resolution setting (usually portrait).
 Consider the following when creating the visual design.

 - Take time to set up the scene, be it a landscape view, a figure or a still life setting.
 This can often be more time consuming than the shots themselves.
 Of course, a painting can similarly be photographed or scanned, if the cover image consists of this medium.

 - Take several photos rather than just one – there will always be dud photos which can be deleted.
 Camera-shake, poor lighting or blurred focusing are demons to be avoided.
 I took around 30 photos for my cover design of Domestic Bliss.
 I wanted just the right lighting and viewpoint.
 This meant shifting the binoculars around and tilting the eyepiece at different angles.